 Asthma & Breathing Treatments

 Asthma is a chronic condition that causes inflammation and narrowing of the airways, leading to coughing, wheezing, chest tightness, and shortness of breath.
 Flare-ups (also called asthma attacks) can be triggered by infections, allergies, exercise, or environmental irritants.
-At our urgent care, we provide same-day evaluation and treatment for asthma symptoms and flare-ups with no appointment needed.

 Patients may experience: